This article is written by Uma Sankar, VP - Head - Organization Development, Infosys BPM.

 Using modern technology and online solutions to ensure that students have an immersive and entertaining experience is a mark of evolution in the education sector.
 Incorporating strategies such as gamification to enhance student engagement ensures a better learning experience.
 The game mechanics cultivate essential life skills, including critical reasoning, analytical thinking, problem solving, social awareness, cooperation, cognitive abilities, and collaboration — qualities often associated with sports.

-Introducing gamification elements such as progress indicators students to achieve their objectives.
+Introducing gamification elements such as progress indicators motivates students to achieve their objectives.
 Rather than setting one big and final goal to work towards, gamification relies on several smaller intermediate goals and achievements to keep learners interested and motivated.
 Additionally, certain apps and websites promote social learning and competitiveness by allowing students to compare their progress against each other online and continually challenge themselves.

 Fun learning activities

-Introducing an element of play into study time makes for a fun and experience.
+Introducing an element of play into study time makes for a fun and immersive learning experience.
 Splitting lessons into various levels encourage students to push themselves harder to achieve their next goal.
 Just like with video games, the challenge of completing one level and moving on to the next can be an enjoyable experience and keeps the learners engaged.

 Control over progress